dipayandas24/QuantaShield/README.md

-## A Secure Firewall of Network Filteration with customisable rule policies.
+## A Secure Firewall of Network Filtration with customisable rule policies.